mozilla/moztrap/docs/standards.rst

 comment.

 Use ``@@@`` in a comment to mark code that requires future attention.
-This should be avoided everywhere but in feature branches, but sometimes it's unavoidable.
 This marker should always appear with explanation of why more attention is needed, or what is missing from the current code.

 Quotes